VoronDesign/VoronUsers/printer_mods/Ch4rlesB/V0_Handles_Slim/README.md

 My V0 is in my garage and my shop in the other room.
 Moving it back and forth for repairs was a pain as the V0.1 has no real place to grab it.

-And so I made handles that don't petrude much from the sides (16mm) of the tophat keeping the footprint as close to stock as possible.
+And so I made handles that don't protrude much from the sides (16mm) of the tophat keeping the footprint as close to stock as possible.

 To mount:
 - 4x M3x12 (8 for both sides)